canonical/maas-ui/docs/HACKING.md

 #### Integration tests

-- To run cypress end to end test run `yarn cypress-open`
+- To run Cypress end-to-end tests run `yarn cypress-open`
 - Click `start e2e testing`
 - Click the browser you'd like to use for our test